 - Uncheck Turn on fast startup (recommended)

 - Click save changes, and restart windows check there is no more BSOD.

 Scan and Fix Damaged System Files

-It is possible to be due to the corrupted system files or missing system files you will getting this Windows 10 BSOD Error.
+It is possible to be due to the corrupted system files or missing system files you will get this Windows 10 BSOD Error.
 In this case, you can use SFC /Scannow command to check the file system.
 If this System File Checker finds out the protected files are overwritten by incorrect files, it will extract the correct system file from the system file backup (namely dllcache) and replace the incorrect file.
 Restart Windows after complete the scanning process.

 Did these solutions help to fix video TDR failure (nvlddmkm.sys) windows 10?
-Let us know on comments below, also read:
+Let us know on the comments below, also read: